marcoslin/angularAMD/README.md

 ## Bootstrapping

-The starting point for a angularAMD project is an `app.js` module that instantiate angularAMD and bootstrap AngularJS:
+Starting point for a `angularAMD` project is to define a `app.js` module that instantiate `angularAMD` and to bootstrap AngularJS:

 	define(['angularAMD'], function (angularAMD) {
 	    var app = angular.module(app_name, ['webapp']),
 		ngAMD = angularAMD(app);
 	    ... // Setup app here.
 E.g.: run .config with $routeProvider ngAMD.bootstrap();
-		window.angular = ngAMD.getAlternateAngular();  // Only run this if you need load AngularJS modules
+	    window.angular = ngAMD.getAlternateAngular();  // Optional
 	    return app;
 	});

-Once `angularAMD` has been initialized, you can access instance via `app.ngAMD`.
-Please note that `.getAlternateAngular()` is only needed if you wish to on-demand load module created using `angular.module`.
-An alternative to this approach is to load all 3rd party modules (or any module you coded using `angular.module`) as a dependency to your `app.js` in your RequireJS' `main.js`:
+Once `angularAMD` has been initialized, you can access this instance via `app.ngAMD`.
+Please note that `.getAlternateAngular()` is only needed if you wish to perform on-demand loading of  module created using `angular.module`.

+An alternative is to load all 3rd party modules (or any module you coded using `angular.module`) as a dependency to your `app.js` in your RequireJS' `main.js`:

 	require.config({
 		paths: {